-Doesn't that sound like everything you could want in a side dish?
-Cheesy Smashed Potato Bake.
+Doesn't that sound like everything you could want in a side dish, cheese and potatoes all smashed together?

 Do it ahead of time and bake it just before serving.
 I love dishes like this!